cgranell/notebook/research/geoviz.md

 More and more geospatial information is being visualised.
 This means lots of maps but not just maps.
 Finfi original ways to visualize data is a kind of mixing storytelling, programming skills, and good design, and...

-Francisco and myself are going to explore a bit novel geospatial visualization designs.
-Research notes will be recorderd here.
+We are going to explore how to create novel geospatial visualization designs.
+Research notes will be recorded here.

 *Keywords*: geospatial  visualization, storytelling, ...

 ## Planing and scoping

+Start off with a dataset or with a question (and then fidn appropiate dataset).
+Tehe idea of creating an **Atlas of UJI** seems interesting, inprire by the MIT Social Computing group's project [You are here](http://youarehere.cc/#/).

 * What is the target audience
 * What is the hte function of our visualization design?